Gold+ Patron members can connect with me directly through email!

 Some of our mutual friends have started taking her side because she convinced them that I misunderstood her.
 Now she’s getting invited to their parties and I’m being excluded.
 My friends think we should get back together but I want no part of that!
 But I also don’t want to lose my friends in the process.

 This is a tough situation.
-The most manipulative people only get exposed as manipulative when you are in the relationship with them.
-Friends rarely, if ever, see the manipulation because they are not as close as the one in the relationship.
-With your friends siding with her over you, it seems there is favoritism going on.
+Manipulative people only get exposed as manipulative when you are in the relationship with them.
+Friends rarely, if ever, see the manipulation because they are not as close as you are.
+With your friends siding with her over you, it seems there is favoritism going on for sure.
 Were they her friends to begin with?
 There might be a loyalty there that is unbreakable.

 Under pressure and promises that she wasn’t the same person, I decided to go on a date with her to figure out if she may have actually changed.
 The date went great!
 She brought me a nice card, complimented my appearance, and even apologized for her previous behavior.
 She was so nice in every way, it really felt like perhaps she was a different person.